 The crowd is in awe.
 The commentators are baffled.
 Gabriel Medina has just been given an interference penalty for his action.

 "This might be one of the cleverest tactical maneuvers we've ever seen in the history of the sport.
-While we feel it was an absolute disaster or brain snap, it might consolidate his win," said Barton Lynch while commentating the episode.
+While we feel it was an absolute disaster or brain snap, it might consolidate his win," said Barton Lynch while commentating on the episode.

 An Intentional Interference

 The truth is that Gabriel knew what he was doing.
-Medina's stepfather, Charlie Rodrigues, had yelled at him from the beach, saying: "burn him! you can burn him!"
+Medina's stepfather, Charlie Rodrigues, had yelled at him from the beach, saying: "Burn him! you can burn him!"

 Charlie was aware of the math.
 He knew that it was okay for Medina to drop in on Ibelli.